gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

-# Facades for Device Plugins
+---
+title: Abstracting Native Plugins
+layout: page-with-nav
+permalink: /hybrid-apps/abstracting-plugins/
+---

-Use an Angular-aware facade to abstract away device plugins.
+Use an Angular-aware facade (service) to abstract away device plugins.
 This has the following advantages:

-1. The facade can handle both the browser case and the device case.
+1. The service can handle both the browser case and the device case.
 2. They don't polyfill the plugin on the `window` object, making unit testing easier.
 (The `window` object is not "cleared" between tests.)
 3. They provide a perfect place to make sure that `$rootScope.$apply()` is